mjpekala/maxfun-experiment/rev2/README.md

 ## Caltech-101 "Lean"
 The Caltech-101 "lean" data set is a subset of Caltech-101, restricted to classes having between 80 and 130 instances.
-Our motivation is to have a data set where each class has sufficient representation while maintaining balance among classes.
-By default, Caltech-101 has a few classes with very large membership and also a fair number of classes with few members.
+Our motivation is to have a data set where each class has sufficient representation while maintaining balance among classes ( by default, Caltech-101 has a few classes with very large membership and also a fair number of classes with few members).

 The classes satisfying our "sufficient representation yet balanced" criteria are:

 ```